Nibroc00/Project-Glide/README.md

 ## Purpose
 This application demonstrates a playable game where the player jumps and avoids obstacles.
 ## Contribute
-Pull master before pushing back into it; update readme
+Pull master before committing; update readme